pereznetworks/TD-Project8/README.md

       instead of a function with 1 gulp.task for each task using 1 array of gulp task name

+    for images task
+      added /images to gulp.dest( options.dist )
 # Extra credit:

       The gulp default task has been setup to run ...